march-7th-mini/TriliumNext-Guide-docs-zh/README_EN.md

 ## Acknowledgements

-Thanks to the [TriliumNext](https://github.com/TriliumNext/Trilium) team for the great note-taking app and the open documentation structure.
+Thanks to the [TriliumNext](https://github.com/TriliumNext/Trilium) team .

 If this project helps you, feel free to ⭐ star it, share it, or open an Issue / PR to improve the Chinese docs together!